The 6-Day Superstar Blanket

 On subsequent rounds 5 and 6, the number of dcs on either side of the mountain will increase by 3.
 The numbers in parenthesis show the number of dcs on each subsequent repeat of the pattern.

-Round 7: ch 1, sc in same st and each st around, making 2 sc in each center of 5 dc from the row below.
+Round 7: ch 1, sc in same st and each st around, making 2 sc in each center of 5 dc in the peak.
 (Since we are working on all right sides and not turning, the top of the center dc is above and slightly to the right of the center stitch).
-Join with sl st to first sc (make sure to join into the top of the sc, and not into the sl st or ch 1.
-You should have 14 (20, 26, 32 sc between the 2 sc peaks).
+Join with sl st to first sc. <14 (20, 26, 32, 38, 44, 50, 56, 62, 68) between each peak and 2 sc in each peak st>

 Repeat Rounds (4, 5, 6, 7, 2, 3) in that order approximately 3 times for baby blanket size, and 5 times for a throw size.
 Finish with round 4 once more.
-Continue to Finishing.
+Do not repeat the Setup Rounds.
+I’ve given you stitch counts for 10 repeats.
+You do not have to do them all.

 Finishing